Teak has long been used for outdoor furnishings for its durability and lovely buttery yellow color.

 The difference between before and after can be huge or small.
 It all depends on the oil you used and the original color of the wood.

-Please be aware that results might wary.
+Please be aware that results might vary.
 Here are some of the teak oil before and after pictures.

 Teak Oil vs Tung Oil